 Keep Your Cool

 Many experts believe that being cool when you go to sleep, has a big impact on how easy it is for you to fall asleep.
 The suggested ideal temperature is about 18.33 °C, which can present a problem if it is hot outside.
 There are alternatives to air conditioning.
 While typical memory foam is known for retaining heat, you can buy mattresses that use a gel-infused technology to allows for more air flow, which in turn keeps you cooler at night.
-Visit Beds Sale Wellington or Beds Store Auckland to see the latest in mattress technology.
+Visit Beds Store near you to see the latest in mattress technology.

 Get Enough Sleep